Laravel-Backpack/docs/6.x/installation.md

 > **NOTE:** When the installer asks you if you would like to create and admin user, Backpack assumes that you are using the default user structure with `name, email and password` fields.
 If that's not the case, please reply **NO** to that question and manually create your admin user.

 > **NOTE:** The installation command is interactive - it will ask you questions.
 You can bypass the questions by adding the `--no-interaction` argument to the install command.

 ### Configure

 In most cases, it's a good idea to look at the configuration files and make the admin panel your own:
 - You should change the configuration values in ```config/backpack/base.php``` to make the admin panel your own.
-Backpack is white label, so you can change everything: menu color, project name, developer name etc.
+- You can also change ```config/backpack/ui.php``` to change the UI; Backpack is white label, so you can change a lot of things to better match you project's aesthetics: menu color, project name, developer name etc.
 - By default all users are considered admins; If that's not what you want in your application (you have both users and admins), please:
     - Change ```app/Http/Middleware/CheckIfAdmin.php```, particularly ```checkIfUserIsAdmin($user)```, to make sure you only allow admins to access the admin panel;
     - Change ```app/Providers/RouteServiceProvider::HOME```, which will send logged in (but not admin) users to `/home`, to something that works for your app;